mongodb/mongodb-kubernetes/docs/dev/how-to-release.md

 (note, that the last published image gets the tag "latest" so you should make sure that you publish Ops Manager and AppDB images in the ascending order of versions (e.g. `4.2.3` before `4.2.4`))

+The RedHat projects have been configured to auto-publish the images but this does not work, so after uploading you need to go to the webpage and publish the new version of the image in the web UI.

 ## Publish public repo